 Last but Not Least: Remember Yourself

-That’s really the last important factor I’d like to discuss here – your own wellbeing.
+The last important factor I’d like to discuss here is your own wellbeing.
 And it doesn’t come last in terms of importance.
-It’s something my mother said in the guest post that caused such controversy: look after yourself.
-I’ve already touched on the importance of not expecting too much of yourself when it comes to having a positive influence on P. I’ve mentioned the power there can be in not giving the eating disorder limitless attention, and this matters for you as much as for P: telling the disorder that there are boundaries also safeguards space for you, and prevents you from putting your life on hold because of it.
-Limitlessly compromising your own needs benefits no one.
+It’s something my mother said in a guest post that caused much controversy: look after yourself.
+I’ve already touched on the importance of not expecting too much of yourself when it comes to having a positive influence on P. I’ve mentioned the power there can be in not giving the eating disorder limitless attention, and this matters for you as much as for P: telling the disorder that there are boundaries also safeguards space and time and energy for you, and prevents you from putting your life on hold because of it.
+Whatever your relationship with P, limitlessly compromising your own needs benefits no one.

 Of course, self-confidence can tip over into recklessness, but the likelihood of that happening with you if you’re reading this blog and worried about how to do the right thing is much less than the probability of self-confidence seeping away into helplessness.
-No one has all the answers, and those that there are lie as much in your relationship with P as in anything anyone knows about disordered eating.
+No one has all the answers, and the answers that do exist lie as much in what you know about your relationship with P as in anything anyone knows about disordered eating.

 Using this Blog